 You must include our school code (041795) on your FAFSA for North American University to receive your FAFSA and determine your eligibility for financial aid.

 Need-based financial aid is awarded based on a student’s financial need.
 Need-based aid includes scholarships, grants, Federal Work Study, and Direct Subsidized Loans.
-Financial need is determined by subtracting the student’s Expected Family Contribution (EFC) from their estimated Cost of Attendance (COA).
+Financial need is determined by subtracting the student’s Student Aid Index (SAI) from their estimated Cost of Attendance (COA).
 The difference is the maximum amount of need-based aid a student can be awarded

 Students do not need to demonstrate financial need to qualify for non-need based aid which includes TEACH Grant, Direct Unsubsidized Loans, and Direct PLUS Loans.
 A student’s total need-based and non-need-based aid cannot exceed their COA.